 I painted the above painting more than a year and a half ago when I was just getting started and trying to work out what a hydrangea looked like – how to paint all of those little petals but NOT!

-I thought you might enjoy seeing the progression of these paintings – the struggle!
+I thought you might enjoy seeing the struggle!
 Hope you’re enjoying your summer.
 Winifred